Xanax Overview

 How Xanax Affects the Brain

-As is the case with virtually any mind-altering chemical substance, anyone who takes Xanax frequently for an extended period of time becomes physically dependent on the drug.
+As is the case with virtually any mind-altering chemical substance, anyone who takes Xanax frequently for an extended period becomes physically dependent on the drug.
 The reason this happens is attributed to how Xanax affects the brain.
-Xanax increases GABA activation in the brain, which induces feelings of calm and relaxation.
+Xanax increases GABA activation in the brain, which induces calm and relaxation.

 GABA is a natural chemical messenger in your brain.
 It reduces the brain activity in the areas responsible for: